yanghuafang/map-pose-former/docs/ROADMAP.md

    same as one that abstains correctly.
 The teacher runs live rather than cached, because the synthetic dataset redraws its noise every epoch and a cached pass would describe a frame the student never sees.
-2. **Structured pruning of the student**: attention heads and FFN channels, not unstructured masks — `torch.nn.utils.prune` zeros weights without removing them, which gives no GPU speedup.
+2. **Structured pruning of the student**: feed-forward channels, not unstructured masks — `torch.nn.utils.prune` zeros weights without removing them, which gives no GPU speedup.
 Prune, fine-tune, re-measure.
+Written, in `mapposeformer/prune.py`, and not yet run: half the channels takes the student from 2.28 M parameters to 1.76 M before any fine-tuning.

+   Attention heads were meant to be the other half of this and are not reachable — `nn.MultiheadAttention` ties its projection width to `embed_dim`.
+[OPEN_ITEMS.md](OPEN_ITEMS.md) has what would change that.
 3. **Quantization of the student**: PTQ for the calibration curve, then QAT with `nvidia-modelopt`.
 The Procrustes head is arithmetic rather than weights, and the cost surface is a closed form over the same statistics — so the part of